 There are tons of automation tools for social media.
 You get automated follows, likes, comments, unfollows, retweets, and a lot more (Jarvee is a good example of an all-in-one social media automation tool).

-Let’s say you make EDM music and look for EDM fans.
-You go to Major Laser’s profile and go to his followers’ list.
-It’s over 3.5 millions as of now.
+Let's say you are an EDM producer like Futurenova and look for EDM fans.
+You go to Major Laser's profile and go to his followers' list.
+It's over 3.5 millions as of now.

 You don't need to scrape all of them.
 It will take you forever to follow or even like every single person on the list.
 Moreover, some of the accounts are fake, and others are dead.

 If you are a small producer, might as well filter out anyone with 10k+ followers, as they probably won't follow you back.

 Then filter out people who follow 5k+ or even 2k+ accounts, as they won't ever see your post so that you won't get any engagement whatsoever.
 If they only follow ten people, they probably won't follow you.

 You probably want the accounts you follow to have more than ten followers also, as those are mostly bots/dead accounts.